dsanson/slides/talks/iad.md

 ---
-title: 'Ibn ʿAdī and Dashtakī on the Liar Paradox'
+title: 'Ibn ʿAdī and al-Dashtakī on the Liar Paradox'
 author:
 -  |
   Ahmed Alwishah\